flare-foundation/attestation-client/docs/indexing/synchronized-query-window.md

 On the querying side we take the following approach.
 A _confirmation block_ is a block that confirms certain past block.
 For example, if `numberOfConfirmations` for Bitcoin is 6, this means there must exist 5 more blocks and a block on height `blockNumber + 5` (in general `blockNumber + numberOfConfirmation - 1`) is called a _confirmation block_ for height `blockNumber`.

-> Not consistant with the above
+> Not consistant with the above!!!

-When querying, the mandatory input into the query (???query or request???) is the hash of the confirmation block for the query window upper boundary block.
-We indicate the hash as the `upperBoundProof`.
-Given the `upperBoundProof`, a block with this hash is first determined from the block table in the database.
+When querying, the mandatory input into the query is the hash of the confirmation block for the query window upper boundary block.
+We indicate the hash as the `upperBoundProof`. ??An upperBoundProof is provided in the Attestation request?
+Where is it read??.
+Given the upperBoundProof, a block with this hash is first determined from the block table in the database.
 Let `H` be the height of this block, then the upper query boundary is defined by `H - numberOfConfirmations + 1`.
 Surely, blocks up to such height are confirmed.

 Following the discussion above, two things that prevent us from getting the synchronized upper window query boundary can happen while querying an indexer: